 - We provide morning and afternoon activities for schoolchildren in 12 groups in different parts of Tampere.

-- Our activities Big Sister and Tyttöjen tupa (Clubhouse for girls) are targeted at girls aged 6-16.
+- Tyttöjen tupa (Clubhouse for girls) is aimed at girls and genderqueer children aged 8-14.

 Ahjola Settlement was founded in 1929.
 There are about 70 full-time and over 300 part-time employees working for Ahjola.